 (Week 6 - Thursday) Research Question/Literature Review/Proposed Method (Project): This week's assignment is a big leap forward for your research project.
 First, you should very clearly define your research question by beginning with a very specific problem statement (including answering the "so what?" question).
 Further clarify the research question, context, history, existing research, and other elements that frame your project, being sure to use scholarly/peer-reviewed source material to situate your research question in the literature.
 Finally, provide a brief overview of your research method.
 What information will help answer your question?
 What gap in the literature will you be filling?
-This paper should be 8 -10 pages long with appropriate academic citations.
+It is hard to predict how long this submission will be (e.g. formating options can effect page length).
+Take the space you need.